Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual contact.

 When cervical cancer has spread further within the pelvis or has spread to other organs, the following treatment is preferred:

-Radiation therapy plus chemotherapy such as cisplatin
+Radiation therapy plus chemotherapy

 Chemotherapy is usually given with radiation therapy, often to make the tumor more likely to be damaged by radiation therapy.